ShyBigBoy/resume/resume-eng.md

 *July 2016 - February 2017*

-I mainly engaged int the development of smart kitchen.
+I mainly engaged in the development of smart kitchen.
 My main experience is as follows:

 * Participate in the construction of the project, choose the reasonable architecture, package by feature appropriately, which promote  development efficiency for  team.
 * Use of native components flexibly to build good user interfaces.